shabbyrobe/amiss/doc/modifying.rst

 Saving
 ------

-"Saving is a shortcut for insert if it's new, update if it isn't, but it only works for objects with "an autoincrement column.
+"Saving" is a shortcut for "insert if it's new, update if it isn't", but it only works for objects with an autoincrement column.

 .. code-block:: php